Geography of Kiribati

-Kiribati consists of 32 atolls and one island scattered over all four hemispheres in an expanse of ocean equivalent in size to the contiguous United States.
-The islands lie roughly halfway between Hawaii and Australia in the Micronesian and Polynesian regions of the South Pacific.
+Kiribati consists of 32 atolls and one island in an expanse of ocean equivalent in size to the contiguous United States.
+The islands are scattered such that Kiribati has territory located in each of the four hemispheres.
+The islands of Kiribati lie roughly halfway between Hawaii and Australia in the Micronesian and Polynesian regions of the South Pacific.
 The three main island groupings are the Gilbert Islands, Phoenix Islands, and Line Islands.
 On 1 January 1995 Kiribati moved the International Date Line to include its easternmost islands and make it the same day throughout the country.

 Geography

 Kiribati includes Kiritimati (Christmas Atoll; in the Line Islands), the largest coral atoll (in terms of land area, not dimensions) in the world, and Banaba (Ocean Island), one of the three great phosphate rock islands in the Pacific.

 Kiribati straddles the equator in the Pacific Ocean, about one-half of the way from Hawaii to Australia.
 On 1 January 1995, Kiribati unilaterally moved the International Date Line from the middle of the country to include its easternmost islands and make it the same day throughout the country.